d3scomp/deeco-playground/README.md

 In order to run the application you need to have JDK >=8 installed.

-Several example scenarios can be executed with corresponding shell scripts (on Linux systems) or batch files (on Windows).
-They can be found in the `demos-linux` and `demos-windows` directories respectively.
+There are three prepared and ready-to-run example scenarions.
+They can be executed with shell scripts (on Linux systems) or batch files (on Windows), which are in the `demos-linux` resp. `demos-windows` directories.

-There are two scripts for each scenario, simulation and visualization.
-Each scenario has to be simulated before it can be visualized, e.g.:
+There are always two scripts for each scenario, simulation and visualization.
+Each scenario has to be simulated before it can be visualized, i.e., the correct sequence of execution is :

 ```
-./demo-2-firefighters-simulate.sh
-./demo-2-firefighters-visualize.sh
+./name-of-scenario-simulate.sh
+./name-of-scenarion-visualize.sh
 ```
+The `*-simulate.sh` script launches the simulator.
+It continuously outputs information about simulation progress and in the end, it prints statistics about the simulation.

+The `*-visualize.sh` script launches the visualizer configured with data produced by the simulator.
+It opens a window, in which the visualization runs.
+It can be controlled via the following keys:
+- left arrow - skip several steps back
+- right arrow - skip several steps forward
+- space - pause/resume visualization

+### Scenario 1

+Description here

+Its configuration is in the file `examples/scenarios/competition.xml`.

+### Scenario 2

+Description here

+Its configuration is in the file `examples/scenarios/firefighters.xml`.

+### Scenario 3

+Description here

+Its configuration is in the file `examples/scenarios/predator.xml`.

 ## Virtual machine